mitclass/sdet/README.md

 ### Review: Cross checking project related works
 ### Formal review: If a review is conducted with pre-planned and systematic procedure and proper documentation, it is called formal review.
 Informal review is just opposite.
+### Management review: A review by highly management level people

 ### Walkthrough: Sharing knowledge by senior QA Engineer with new QA Engineers.
 It is also called as Knowledge transferring sessions.